-Fowler is a little plains towns located about halfway between Pueblo and La Junta on US Highway 50.
+Fowler is a little plains community located about halfway between Pueblo and La Junta on US Highway 50.
 The statutory town had a population of 1,253 in 2020 and resides at an elevation of 4,340′ within Colorado’s Lower Arkansas River Valley on the banks of the river.

-Today the town has a mantra of “Community Powered”, indicated the involvement of the whole village in shaping the town’s future.
-Fowler looks ahead to the future with renewable energy and communication.
-There are several shops and businesses in the town, which houses many late 1800s and early 1900s architecture.
+The Otero County town has a mantra of “Community Powered”, indicating the involvement of the whole village in shaping the town’s future.
+Fowler looks ahead to what’s to come with renewable energy and communication systems.
+There are several shops and businesses on the main street, which houses a variety of late 1800s and early 1900s architecture.

-The town resides at an elevation of 4,340 feet in Otero County.
-It was incorporated on August 25th, 1925 and named for Orson Squire Fowler, who founded the town.
+Fowler was incorporated on August 25th, 1925 and named for Orson Squire Fowler, who founded the town.
 He was a phrenologist, which today is considered a pseudoscience.
-It studied the surface of the skull, theorizing that the bumps predicted mental traits.
+He studied the surface of the skull, theorizing that the bumps predicted mental traits.

-Fowler was originally built as a train station to serve the Atchison, Topeka and Santa Fe Railway.
-It first had the name Oxford, after an ox who was killed at the railroad crossing.
-Another town by the same name on the same railway line caused the name change to Fowler.
+The town was originally built as a train station to serve the Atchison, Topeka and Santa Fe Railway.
+In its early days, it was named Oxford after an ox who was killed at the railroad crossing.
+Another town by the same name on the same railway line prompted the community to change the name to Fowler.

 Visit the town’s official page.